networknt/light-oauth2/README.md

 The Development Edition can support 60000 user login and get authorization code redirect and can generate 700 access tokens per second on my laptop.

-The Enterprise Edition has 6 microservices connected with in-memory data grid and each service can be scaled individually.
+It has 7 microservices connected with in-memory data grid and each service can be scaled individually.

 ### More secure than other implementations